jruizgit/rules/docs/js/reference.md

 [top](reference.md#table-of-contents)

 ### Statechart
-`durable_rules` lets you organize the ruleset flow such that its context is always in exactly one of a number of possible states with well-defined conditional transitions between these states.
-Actions depend on the state of the context and a triggering event.
+Rules can be organized using statecharts.
+A statechart is a deterministic finite automaton (DFA).
+The state context is in one of a number of possible states with conditional transitions between these states.

 Statechart rules:
 * A statechart can have one or more states.